JaydonXOneGitHub/Quik-Drop-3DS/README.md

 This game was written in C++ based on C libraries, so get at least a somewhat good understanding of
 C++ before delving into a project like this.

+# Build Project
+If you have devkitPro and libctru installed, you just extract the top directory (3ds-template-master) and type "make" into a CMD prompt or VS Code terminal.